clun/clun/README.md

 <img width="50%" style="margin:20px 0;" align="right" src="https://github-readme-streak-stats.herokuapp.com/?user=clun&" alt="hantsy" />

-I lead the developer advocacy team at Datastax.
+I am a Software Engineer at Datastax, and co-founder and CTO of my Startup Goodbards.

 I am a Java geek who created <a href="ff4j.org"/>FF4j</a></b> the leading implementation of Feature Flags for Java.
-You can also se me on <a href="https://www.youtube.com/c/DataStaxDevs">DataStaxdevs</a>.
+I am interested in all Java things, lately especially on Generative AI